wcresko/evomics_stat_2019/lecture_org_list.md

 # Content for CK lectures
-below are the contents for each lecture.
+below are the contents for each lecture...
 -----
 - 1a.
 Rintro-as is
 - Penultimate 1a